LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Approach

-In the first generation, the starting point is a simple neural network with one convolutional and one fully connected layer.
-A prompt is selected at random to generate an initial batch of networks.
+In the first generation, a simple neural network with one convolutional and one fully connected layer initiates the evolution (line 1 of Algorithm \ref{algorithm:llmaticalgo}).
+A prompt is selected at random to generate an initial batch of networks (lines 5--6 of Algorithm \ref{algorithm:llmaticalgo}).
 These networks are evaluated and an attempt is made to add them to the network archive as a random initialization for MAP-Elites.
-Concurrently, we mutate the temperature based on the fitness of the network, increasing it if the fitness increases and vice versa.
-By increasing the temperature, we want the LLM to explore as it is performing better than before.
-By decreasing the temperature, we want the LLM to exploit and try to achieve better fitness than before.
-The fitness of the prompt individual, which includes both the prompt and temperature, is calculated by checking if the generated network has a better fitness than previous generations' best loss, thereafter we add the score to a collective prompt fitness score, after which we try to populate the prompt archive.
-The collective prompt fitness score determines the overall fitness of each individual in the prompt archive.
+Concurrently, we mutate the temperature based on the fitness of the network, increasing it if the fitness increases and vice versa (lines 21--23 of Algorithm \ref{algorithm:llmaticalgo}).
+An increase in temperature is desirable if we want the LLM to explore, while decreasing the temperature will result in the LLM exploiting in an attempt to achieve better fitness than before.
+Once we calculate the fitness of the prompt individual, we add the score to a collective prompt fitness score, after which we try to populate the prompt archive.
+The collective prompt fitness score determines the overall fitness of each individual in the prompt archive as it gives each prompt a fitness score.